-Madeira Island is very close to me, living on the Canary Islands.
-There is a direct flight between the two archipelagos, of less than 1,5 hours.
+Madeira Island is very close to me, because I’m living on the Canary Islands.
+There is a direct flight between the two archipelagos (ad), of less than 1,5 hours.
 I first went on a 5-day holiday to Madeira Island, but I decided to go scuba diving on Porto Island.
 I booked a return boat ferry from Madeira to Porto Santo Island, so I got to spend my first and last day on Madeira.

 Half a year later, I returned to Madeira Island for about 10 days.
 I created my own Madeira Island itinerary for a bit longer than 7 days, which included the Madeira West tour, Madeira East tour and nun’s valley on a half a day tour.
 I did two levada walks, the 25 fountains of Rabaçal and the mountain hike to the highest peak of Madeira, from Pico de Arieiro to Pico Ruivo.
 If you book anything through the links provided in this post, I receive a small commission.

 Then I came back for a month to explore Madeira Island